Back to blog

 Poly Putting green

-We'd recommend a poly material for anyone looking to save a bit more on installation, as it will offer similar gameplay as Nylon.
+We recommend polypropylene for anyone looking to save a bit more on installation, as it offers similar gameplay to Nylon.
 However, we are upfront with our clients that poly putting surfaces may not be as long-lasting as Nylon.
 Yet, many great polypropylene materials provide a great grip and smooth surface out of the box.

 Nylon Putting Green

 A properly selected nylon putting green material provides durability, softness, and golf ball roll performance.
-Pro golfers will typically insist that nylon materials are best, and they are in terms of durability.
-However, we do not think this is critical when you are installing putting green turf in your backyard.
+Pro golfers typically insist that nylon materials arethe best, and they are in terms of durability.
+However, we do not think this is critical when installing putting green turf in your backyard.
 We generally recommend nylon putting green materials for commercial projects with high traffic, rooftop patios, and spaces with the risk of magnification.